charroux/cloud-native-app/README.md

-## Composition of services via GraphQL
+## Composition of services using GraphQL

 <img src="images/composition.png">